Eigenvalues and Entropy of a Hitchin representation: Introduction

-Denote by $X$ the symmetric space of $\PSL(d,\R),$ and by $d_X$ a distance on $X$ induced by a $\PSL(d,\R)$-invariant Riemannian metric on $X.$ If $\grupo$ is a discrete subgroup of $\PSL(d,\R),$ the \emph{critical exponent} of $\grupo$ is defined by for some (any) $o\in X.$ Introduced by Margulis \cite{margulistesis} in the negatively curved setting, this invariant associated to a discrete group of isometries has been object of numerous deep results.
-Recall for example the Patterson-Sullivan theory used for precise orbital counting, or its rigid structure due to Besson-Courtois-Gallot \cite{BCG} and Bourdon \cite{bourdon}, just to name a few.
+Introduced by Margulis \cite{margulistesis} in the negatively curved setting, this invariant associated to a discrete group of isometries has been object of numerous deep results.
+Recall for example the Patterson-Sullivan theory used for precise orbital counting, or its rigid structure due to Besson-Courtois-Gallot \cite{BCG}, Bowen \cite{bowen-quasicircles} and Bourdon \cite{bourdon}, just to name a few.

 This paper is concerned on the rigidity problem for Hitchin representations (the orbital counting problem has already been treated in \cite{orbitalcounting}).
 Normalize $d_X$ so that the totally geodesic embedding of $\H^2$ in $X,$ induced by the morphism $\PSL(2,\R)\to\PSL(d,\R)$ has curvature $-1.$ The main result of this work is the following theorem.